DEDICATED TO THE LEGACY OF PRIMITIVE ANTIQUE AMERICAN SALT GLAZED STONEWARE

-The Wingenders were most talented artisans and that was quite evident when we discovered this NORTH WIND WATER COOLER made in the 1800's.
+The Wingenders were most talented artisans and that was quite evident when we discovered this NORTH WIND WATER COOLER made by the brothers.

 Water coolers were used in daily life to keep a supply of cool fresh water on hand.
 This one once had a tap which fit into the NORTHWIND FACE there at the base on the front.
-It also came with a nicely styled lid which was dome shaped and also glazed in the same dark blue glaze.
+It also came with a nicely styled lid which was dome shaped and matched the cooler's design.

 The sides and back face of this cooler were full of stylized Germanic design work.
 Just extraordinary and incredibly well done sculptural work here.
-The coolers came in several sizes this one being a three gallon capacity.
+The coolers came in several sizes this one being a two gallon capacity as noted by the #2 to the right of the tap hole.

 This small pint size pitcher was in a box lot at a country auction.
-We saw it and thought at first it was nothing special because the color threw us off.
-In this case, the usual grey toned stoneware and the rich blue cobalt glaze, we usually see on Windgender stoneware, was replaced by this golden toned exterior and almost black cobalt design work.
+We saw it and thought at first it was nothing special because the coloration threw us off.
+In this case, the usual grey toned stoneware and the rich blue cobalt glaze we usually see on Windgender stoneware, was replaced by this golden toned exterior and almost black cobalt design work.

 When stoneware is fired in the kiln, the temperature fluctuations, oxygen levels and organic nature of the glazes can change coloration.
 This was evident here with this small pitcher which came out a unique and beautiful color.